The Stakes of the Election & Project 2025

 Politicians Claim Revisions are for “Modernization” and “Transparency”

-Interior Secretary David Bernhardt said the changes would modernize the ESA and make it more transparent, which is just BS.
+Interior Secretary David Bernhardt said the changes would modernize the ESA and make it more transparent, which is just not true.
 “Mr. Bernhardt, a former oil and gas lobbyist, wrote that the act places an ‘unnecessary regulatory burden’ on companies.”
-He argued in 2018 that the ESA elevates protections for threatened species to the same level as those given to endangered species and that “we need creative, incentive-based conservation, but that becomes impossible with the current blurring of the lines between the two distinctions.”
+He argued in 2018 that the ESA elevates protections for threatened species to the same level as those given to endangered species and that “we need creative, incentive-based conservation, but that becomes impossible with the current blurring of the lines between the two distinctions.”17

 Bernhardt also wants species to stay on the list for less time.
 The reason species stay listed as threatened or endangered is because they are not recovering in population, habitat, and health.
 The argument that the law is not reasonable because species are rarely removed from the list, is flawed.
 “Since the law was passed, more than 1,650 have been listed as threatened or endangered, while just 47 have been delisted because their populations rebounded.”
 That’s not because the standards have gone up!
 That’s because species are continually threatened and assaulted by a variety of human activities.
-Further, it seems that no one is looking at the numbers of species that went extinct while waiting to get on to the ESA’s list.
+Further, it seems that no one is looking at the number of species that went extinct while waiting to get on to the ESA’s list.

-Photo of a sea turtle.
+Photo of a sea turtle swimming under water.

-Image by Андрей Корман from Pixabay
+Image by Андрей Корман from Pixabay.

 Republicans have been working on relaxing and reducing this bill for several years, if not longer.
 I’m sharing a video of wildlife biologist and conservationist Jeff Corwin (@wildcorwin) testifying at a hearing of the House Natural Resources Committee in July 2017:

 “Historically, the [Endangered Species Act] was not politically-based.
 Remember, it was produced in an administration that had tremendous challenges.
-And if it wasn’t for Richard Nixon, and his policies, we would not have bald eagles today.” – Jeff Corwin
+And if it wasn’t for Richard Nixon, and his policies, we would not have bald eagles today.” -Jeff Corwin

 Black and white photo of an African elephant and calf.

-Image by Christine Sponchia from Pixabay
+Image by Christine Sponchia from Pixabay.

 “We celebrate the value of natural resources, going back to Teddy Roosevelt, John Muir, through the work of Rachel Carson.
 And today, we as Americans, are unique and we have a such a splendid tableau of valuable species and landscapes.
 And it can only stay through wise, pragmatic, common-sense management, and I believe that the ESA is a big partner in that.” -Jeff Corwin